Cuba Gooding Jr. settles civil sex abuse case, averting trial

 The woman had proceeded anonymously until last week, when Judge Paul A. Crotty ruled that she would have to reveal her name at trial.
 She said in her lawsuit that Gooding raped her in his room.
 His lawyers, though, insisted that it was consensual sex and that she bragged afterward to others that she had sex with a celebrity.

 The lawsuit sought $6 million in damages.
-Gloria Allred, one of several attorneys representing the woman, declined to comment to CBS News about the reported settlement.
+Attorney Gloria Allred, one of several representing the woman, declined comment.
+The lawsuit was filed against a man who authorities say has been accused of committing sexual misconduct against more than 30 other women, including groping, unwanted kissing, and other inappropriate behavior.

+Late last week, the judge seemed to strengthen the woman's hand at trial and in settlement negotiations by ruling that he would let three women testify that they also were subjected to sudden sexual assaults or attempted sexual assaults after meeting Gooding in social settings such as festivals, bars, nightclubs and restaurants.

+One of the women who had planned to testify at the trial was Kelsey Harbert, who told police Gooding fondled her without her consent at Magic Hour Rooftop Bar & Lounge near Times Square in 2019.

 for more features.